Lamar Jackson Player Prop Bets for NFL Week 18 | Baltimore vs. Pittsburgh 1/9/2022

 Matchup vs. Pittsburgh

-- Jackson averaged 105.7 passing yards per game in six matchups against the Steelers, 64.8 yards less than his over/under for Sunday.
+- In six matchups against the Steelers, Jackson averaged 105.7 passing yards per game, 64.8 yards fewer than his over/under in Sunday's game.

-- Jackson threw a touchdown pass in three of those games against the Steelers, with multiple TDs against them one time.
+- Jackson threw a touchdown pass three times over those outings against the Steelers, and threw multiple TD passes against them once.

-- The Steelers are conceding 239.8 passing yards per game this year, the NFL's 13th-ranked pass defense.
+- The 239.8 passing yards the Steelers give up per game makes them the NFL's 13th-ranked pass defense this season.

-- With 24 passing TDs allowed this year, the Steelers defense is ranked 15th in the league.
+- The Steelers' defense is 15th in the NFL, conceding 1.5 passing touchdowns per game.

 Recent Performances